Garden Salad, Bacon Dressing

-I love Bacon Dressing on occasion, and that balance of the sweet tart between the sugar and vinegar, and then, well then, there is the bacon grease, who would’ve thought?
+I love Bacon Dressing and the balance of the sweet tart between the sugar and vinegar, and then there is the bacon grease, who would’ve thought?
 Really.
 Who thought up the idea of using bacon grease in something raw like spinach salad?
 Though much like toppling some sliced potatoes into hot grease and thus inventing French fries, I’m happy it was discovered.